sadhanaavasarala/learning-library/LabGuide100.md

 ### **STEP 5**: Create a New Repository

-In this step we will be importing the NodeJS and Oracle JET application from GitHub directly into our Developer cloud isntance
+In this step we will be importing the NodeJS and Oracle JET application from GitHub directly into our Developer cloud instance

 - From the main page click **New Repository**.